MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 When receiving an HTTPSSVC record, clients MAY synthesize a new "ma" parameter from the DNS TTL, in order to interoperate with Alt-Svc processing subsystems.

+When publishing an HTTPSSVC record, server operators MUST omit the "persist" parameter, which indicates whether the client should use this record on other network paths.
+When receiving an HTTPSSVC record, clients MUST discard any records that contain a "persist" flag.
+Disabling persistence is important to prevent an adversary on one network from implanting a forged DNS record that allows them to track users after they leave that network.

 ## Multiple records and preference ordering